How to implement the stack lock lid design in custom metal tins?

 Tooling and Production of Custom Metal Tins

 For custom tin cans with overlapping lock lids, we use specialized stamping dies, one for the can body flange and one for the lid edge.
 During production, we perform a draw-draw-trim process on the can body, followed by a separate lid stamping operation.
 After stamping, the lid and can body enter a ball rolling machine to form the final radius on the flange edge, ensuring a smooth joint.
-For consistency, statistics are implemented to track the size of the trackball and the insertion force from batch to batch.
+For consistency, statistics are used to track the trackball size and insertion force from batch to batch.
 By monitoring these indicators, deviations can be detected and press settings adjusted promptly.
 Ensure that your custom cans have a consistent locking performance from the first production run to the last.

 Quality Control and Seal Performance Testing